cyberbotics/webots-doc/reference/nodes_chapter.md

 ### Description

 The `LED` node is used to model a light emitting diode (LED).
 The light produced by an LED can be used for debugging or informational purposes.
-The resulting color is applied only on the first child of the `LED` node.
+The resulted color is applied only on the first child of the `LED` node.
 If the first child is a `Shape` node, the `emissiveColor` field of its `Material` node is altered.
 If the first child is a `Light` node, its `color` field is altered.
 Otherwise,